-Immuta's sensitive data discovery and classification capability automatically tags data containing PII (and other characteristics), based on built-in classifiers (data teams have the ability to design their own custom classifiers as well).
+Immuta's sensitive data discovery and classification capability automatically tags data containing PII (and other characteristics), based on built-in classifiers.
 Therefore, any Snowflake data registered with Immuta is automatically tagged with Discovered.PII, without any manual investigating or input.